Useful rogue macros for TBC

 Most of the time, focus macros are used for control abilities such as Blind, Sap, and Kick.

-Here’s an example of a focus macro with Kick.
+Here some example of focus macros with Kick, Gouge, Blind.
 For more information or variations of the focus macros, just check our TBC Focus macro guide.

 /cast [target=focus] Kick